dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 OpenCore configurations are device specific, due to different quirks needed for different systems.
 If you are building OpenCore for a different system that you're running, you will have to select the targeted model from Settings before building OpenCore on the USB media.

 When building OpenCore on a different system, OCLP cannot be aware of all the hardware installed in the target, meaning safe defaults will be used.
 However, this may not be the most optimal experience especially with custom hardware.
-As such it's recommended to rebuild OpenCore **on device** to enable AMFIPass and other settings that are based on hardware detection, after the OS has been installed.
+As such it's recommended to rebuild OpenCore **on device** to apply settings that are based on hardware detection, after the OS has been installed.

 ## Can I use OTA updates?